Guide to Early Termination Fees and Options

-Electricity supply agreements are a crucial component of managing energy costs for businesses and organizations.
+Electricity supply agreements are crucial for managing electricity bills for businesses and organizations.
 These contracts often span several years and come with complex terms and conditions.
-But sometimes, businesses may need to terminate their electricity contract before it’s over.
+However, sometimes, businesses may need to terminate their electricity contract before the end date.
 In such cases, understanding the different termination options is essential.

 There are a few options if the business needs to terminate the agreement early:

 1. Assignment: Assignment involves transferring the agreement to a new party.
-The new party agrees to take over the contract, including the terms and conditions.
-The supplier must agree to taking on the new business and will likely require a credit check.
-Once the assignment is complete, the original party is relieved of any obligations under the contract, and the new party assumes all responsibilities.
+The new party agrees to take over the current contract, including the terms and conditions.
+The current provider must agree to take on the new business and will likely require a credit check.
+Once the assignment is complete, the original party is relieved of any obligations under the contract, and the new party assumes all responsibilities and monthly bills with its new provider.
 This option is suitable for businesses that want to sell their operations or move to a different location.

-As always, 5 Digital Energy is here to help you make the best energy decisions for your business.
-Contact us if you have further questions about options for your early termination.
+5 Digital Energy is here to help Texans and businesses nationwide make the best energy company decisions.
+Contact us if you have further questions about the end of your contract and options for early termination.

 Find the best electricity plan in a few clicks.